 I was especially amazed by the large Rosca women of the house had made for the party that was seemingly about to take place.
 The courtyard smelt absolutely delicious!

 Sharing a Rosca with your family, friends, neighbours or colleagues is really a fun and exciting way of socialising.
 Everyone ‘fears’ to cut a piece as it may contain el muñeco – except for the very young kids, who are more than happy to have a toy!

 I shared my Rosca with my Mexican friends.
 We all had a go after la comida – the main meal in Oaxaca that normally takes place around 3 pm.
-I was honoured to have the first go – I was lucky but only for a centimeter as the next piece contained ‘the thing’.
+I was honoured to have the first go – I was lucky but only for a centimetre as the next piece contained ‘the thing’.

 It turned out, as I was told, that a commercially made Rosca contains more figures that a traditionally home-made one.
-Also, the larger the Rosca the more figures can be found.
+Also, the larger the Rosca, the more figures can be found.
 The one I bought had none, but it surely outdid the commercial one on its fragrance and flavour!

-Of course, after a few muñecos were found in the pieces, it was bound to be my next turn!
+Of course, after a few muñecos were found in pieces, it was bound to be my next turn!
 And sure it was!
 I am still to stage a party for my friends in London!